vanespasov/ideal-journey/README.md

-# ideal-journey
+# Quick sort

 Short project for getting known the github way of work, aslo known as GitHub essentials like repositories, branches, commits, and Pull Requests.

-My name is Vane.
-I like C#.
 I'll create short project with quick sort algorithm.